 They’re not necessarily only there when you fail.
-Instead, they support and guide you when you fall down, but never allow you to use failure as a crutch.
+Instead, they celebrate your successes, too.
+They support and guide you when you fall down, but never allow you to use failure as a crutch.

 An accountability partner is someone who has similar values and goals to you.

-They’re amazing, too, because they’re committed to helping you achieve your goals as well.
+They’re amazing, too, because they’re unselfishly committed to helping you achieve your goals as well.

-They’re there to support and guide you through the process.
-They provide a strong, unwavering presence that helps to motivate and inspire you to succeed.
+They’re there to encourage you through the process.
+A good accountability partner provides a strong, unwavering presence that helps motivate and inspire you to succeed.

 However, if you and your accountability partner are genuine in your desire to help and support each other, it can truly be a life-changing experience.

 How to Be a Good Accountability Partner -- 6 Vital Steps

 As said before, being an accountability partner is no easy task.
 You’ll have to put in time and effort if you want your relationship with your partner to be successful.
 Here are six steps that can help you achieve success.